Pixanu/Pixanu/README.md

 Skills: C++/ C# / Python / SQL

-- 🔭 I’m currently working as a Data Engineer Trainee at Sparta Global
+- 🔭 I’m currently working as a Data Engineer at Sparta Global
 - 🌱 I’m currently learning Python and SQL
 - 🤔 I’m looking for help with Databases
 - 📫 How to reach me: aivan@spartaglobal.com